caseyg/awesome/TOPICS.md

 *   [juanfont/headscale](https://github.com/juanfont/headscale) - An open source, self-hosted implementation of the Tailscale control server

+*   [trailofbits/algo](https://github.com/trailofbits/algo) - Set up a personal VPN in the cloud

 ## ai-crawler

 *   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥